-Thinking into the future, we recommend the library to continue tracking the confidence of students.
-With more data over time, analysis may be modelled to more precisely measure the effects of library trainings.
-One important thing that we have noted is that more specific data could be collected to allow for more granular analysis to be done.
+Looking into the future, we recommend the library to continue tracking the confidence levels.
+With more data over time, analysis may be modelled to more precise measurements.
+One important thing noted is that more specific data could be collected to allow for more granular analysis.
 For instance, each research skill could be further broken down into component tasks or skills and students’ corresponding confidence can be tracked.
 With this level of specificity, the library can better understand where to target improvements in their training programmes.
 Furthermore, surveys can be conducted at the end of each training, where the training session is evaluated based on the specific tasks and skills that were targeted.

 10. LIMITATIONS AND FUTURE IMPLICATIONS